 Lessons from the Women in MedTech Podcast: Innovation, Patient Care, and the Future of Healing

-Recently, our founder Emily had the privilege of joining the Women in MedTech Podcast for the second time.
+Recently, our co-founder Emily had the privilege of joining the Women in MedTech Podcast for the second time.
 Reflecting on her conversation, she highlighted how much has shifted at Mighty Well — and in the broader medtech landscape — since her first interview in 2024.

 1. Innovation Requires Both Vision and Data